alphagov/fco-smartpay-skin/README.md

 The Smartpay skin system requires a separate skin for four different profiles — standard browsers, ios/android phones, older mobile phones and IPTVs :/

 More than slightly mad.
-The approach with this skin is to try to make one skin that can be used in all scenarios, so it's responsive and very stripped back in terms of style.
+The approach I've taken is to try to make one skin that can be used in all scenarios, so it's responsive and very simple in terms of layout.